 In monovision one eye is corrected to zero and the other is left slightly myopic in purpose (-1 or -1.5).
 Thus the brain subconsciously uses one eye for distance and the other eye for near (the low myopic eye).
 It is a good choice for people who dislike wearing presbyopic glasses after the age of 45.
 Not all people are suitable for monovision.
 There is a special test for monovision success, which will be done during your consultation.

-© 2022 Eyedoctorgk.
-All Rights Reserved By Focus on Web
+© 2024 Eyedoctorgk.
+All Rights Reserved – Powered by Focus on Web